NDS for Azure - Installation & Management

 • NMC version 25.1 or higher.

-• Azure object storage for the target volumes.
+• Azure or AWS object storage for the target volumes.

 Software